 Williams’ E&P business reported a second quarter profit of $118.3 million, up from $43.3 million for the same period a year ago.
 The company attributed the improved profits to increases in both production volumes and net realized average prices for production sold.

-Average daily domestic production was 604 MMcfe, which was 18% higher than the domestic volumes of 511 MMcfe for the same quarter in 2004.
+Average daily production solely from domestic volumes for the second quarter was 604 MMcfe, which was 18% higher than the domestic volumes of 511 MMcfe for the same quarter in 2004.
 The bulk of Williams increased production came from the Piceance and San Juan basins.

 The company has raised its expectation for E&P segment profit in 2005 to $410-485 million from its previous estimate of $400-475 million.
 The projected increase is the result of the Fort Worth Basin entry and the floor price of new hedge collars which are above the company’s assumed unhedged prices, it said.

-Williams' midstream business, which provides gathering, processing, natural gas liquids fractionation and storage services, also reported improved profits in the second quarter, rising to $109.1 million from $98.5 million in the same period in 2004.
-This was due primarily to a $16 million increase in natural gas liquids production margins in the West and the Gulf Coast and a $9 million hike in gathering revenues and processing fees.
+Williams’ midstream business, which provides gathering, processing, natural gas liquids fractionation and storage services, also reported increased profits in the second quarter, rising to $109.1 million from $98.5 million in the same period in 2004.
+The quarterly improvement primarily reflects a $16 million increase in natural gas liquids production margins in the West and the Gulf Coast and a $9 million hike in gathering revenues and processing fees.